Washington's 11th legislative district

 Washington's 11th legislative district is one of forty-nine districts in Washington state for representation in the state legislature.

 After the 2010 redistricting process, the district included southern Seattle, Renton, Tukwila, and a portion of Kent.
-After the 2020 redistricting, the district included Tukwila, Renton, and Kent.
+After the 2020 redistricting, the district included the cities of Tukwila, Renton, and a portion of Kent.

 The district's legislators are state senator Bob Hasegawa and state representatives David Hackney (position 1) and Steve Bergquist (position 2), all Democrats.